Bobby & Co.

 Bobby & Co. was a provincial department store group based mainly in seaside towns on the south coast of England.
 The business operated from 1887 until 1972.
+During the 1920s it became part of the Drapery Trust, which in turn became a subsidiary of Debenhams.

 History

 Early history

 In 1887, Frederick James Bobby (1860-1941) bought an established drapery store in Margate, Kent, located on the corner of High Street and Queen Street.
 The business grew to incorporate several neighbouring premises.
 In 1900, the business was incorporated and an expansion programme was begun, opening stores in specially selected towns, mostly seaside resorts.
 Stores were opened in Leamington Spa (1905), Folkestone (formerly C J Saunders; purchased 1906), Eastbourne (formerly Atkinson & Co., trading as Strange & Atkinson; purchased 1910), Torquay (formerly Robert Thomas Knight; expanded 1921 with the purchase of Iredales), Cliftonville, Bournemouth (opened 1915 on the site of Hugh King; later extended) Exeter (formerly Green & Son, acquired 1922) and Southport.
+In 1919, the company announced that the profits from the previous year stood at £43,542, which showed a substantial increase on 1914's profit of £17,086.

 In the 1920s the business employed the artist F Gregory Brown to design a number of advertisement posters, which were printed by Bobby's own print shop and displayed in railway stations.
 Brown was also employed, at the same time, by Kensington department store Derry & Toms.